Why Should You Start a Bullet Journal?

 In the wise words of author and researcher Brené Brown, “creativity is the way I share my soul with the world.”
 Creativity is important.
 If you are anything like me creativity and art help me to stay positive, especially during the winter months.
 This can be as simple as a pencil drawing or as complex as a washi tape geometric shape.
 Bullet journaling is a fun and easy way to express yourself.
-It doesn’t have to be fancy, but it does have to be a reflection of who you are in 2019.
+It doesn’t have to be fancy, but it does have to be a reflection of who you are.
 Check out these tips if you are afraid that you do not have the artistic ability to spice up your bullet journal, and don’t worry; stencils and stickers are an option.

 #5 Improve Your Health

 Many of the people that I meet who are interested in bullet journaling often have wellness goals.
 In a society where sugar and processed food are nearly unavoidable, having health goals makes sense.
 You can use your bullet journal to get specific with your health and wellness goals, but remember to ease in.
 Don’t draw a fitness tracker that requires you to run 4 miles every day starting January 1st.
 Instead, begin with small milestones and build up.
 Couch to 5k, anyone?
 Other health trackers that fuel my data-driven desires include hydration, sleep, and self-care trackers.

 In the digital age, it is easy to deep dive into your phone for a quick look at everyone’s highlight reel only to ignite a sense of inadequacy in yourself.
 When looking at all of these photos, it is easy to forget who you are, feel lost, and even get a little disheartened.
 If you are at a place in your life where you feel like you need to make a major life change, it might be time to start journaling.
 Here are a few prompts that can be used daily:

 - Ask yourself a question about something that is bothering you and then answer it by putting pen to paper.